-Douglas Emhoff is an entertainment attorney and the husband of California Senator Kamala Harris, who is now the Vice President-Elect of the United States.
-Emhoff will be the nation’s first Second Gentleman of the United States.
-Prior to Harris, every Vice President was a man and their spouses were named the Second Lady of the United States.
+Douglas Emhoff is an entertainment attorney and the husband of former California Senator Kamala Harris, who is now the Vice President of the United States.
+Emhoff is the nation’s first second gentleman of the United States.
+Prior to Harris, every vice president was a man and their spouses were named the second lady of the United States.

-President-Elect Joe Biden announced that Harris, who also ran for the Democratic presidential nomination, was his choice of running mate on August 11.
-Biden has been announced as the winner of the 2020 election, according to a projection by Heavy’s partners at Decision Desk HQ.
+President Joe Biden announced that Harris, who also ran for the Democratic presidential nomination, was his choice of running mate on August 11.
+The pair won the 2020 presidential election in November, despite ongoing claims of election fraud by then-President Donald Trump.

-Throughout the long campaign, Harris’ husband has been right by her side every step of the way.
+Throughout the long campaign, Harris’ husband was right by her side every step of the way.

-After it was announced that President-Elect Joe Biden and Harris had won the election, Emhoff was quick to tweet his excitement.
-The photo was reminiscent of the one he shared when Harris dropped out of the race for President, where it also showed them embracing.
-Only this one is much more joyful.
+After it was announced that Biden and Harris had won the election, Emhoff was quick to tweet his excitement.
+The photo was reminiscent of the one he shared when Harris dropped out of the race for president, which also showed them embracing — only this one was much more joyful.

 So proud of you. ❤️❤️🇺🇸🇺🇸 pic.twitter.com/Orb1ISe0dU

 Here’s what you need to know about Douglas Emhoff, Kamala Harris’ husband:

 1. Emhoff Is a Partner at DLA Piper & Once Defended an Ad Agency in the Famous Taco Bell Chihuahua Lawsuit